4 Common ATS Pitfalls & 4 Ways to Overcome Them

 Think of your ATS as your talent acquisition command center.
 Missteps in building out your ATS impacts how well it will serve your organization months or years down the line.

-- Undefined workflow.
-Without a defined workflow from the beginning, an ATS investment is a mostly wasted one.
-Why do I say that?
-Because 95% of our potential clients say their existing ATS is lacking.
-What they don’t realize is that it’s this way because it wasn’t built to fit their specific processes.
+Without a defined recruitment workflow from the beginning, an ATS investment is mostly wasted.
+Why?
+95% of our potential clients say their existing ATS is missing the mark.
+What they don’t realize: your ATS wasn’t built to fit your specific processes.
 So, in the end, it doesn’t fit their needs.

-But it could have–if workflows were considered from the start.
+But your ATS can fit your needs — if you consider workflows from the start.
 An ATS allows you to clearly define your talent acquisition workflow via steps and statuses.
 You can assign a step for every stage of your process, which may include application, resume review, initial phone interview, hiring manager interview, background check, offer, and hire.
 Within each step you can then assign statuses like pass, fail, no show, withdraw.
 It’s an iron-clad way to support repeatable efficiency that streamlines the hiring process.

 Recruiters must take matters into their own hands to create the reports they need to do their jobs.
 This often means tracking candidate-specific information in an Excel spreadsheet to achieve the level of detail and insight required across the hiring process.
 Time is lost.
 Viable candidates are lost.
 And the ability to analyze actionable data to see where your hiring process shines or needs improvement is lost.
 Without that insight, you may never know your time-to-fill, opening-to-fill, or sub-cycle times, and how those impact your hiring success.